18 Amazing THings to do in Bulgaria

 Bulgaria’s quirky capital city is a great base for an introduction to Bulgarian culture and history.

-These, nestled amongst trendy art galleries, museums, boutiques, streets markets, hipster cafes and quirky bars and restaurants, make Sofia a very vibrant and dynamic city.
+These, nestled amongst trendy art galleries, museums, boutiques, street markets, hipster cafes and quirky bars and restaurants, make Sofia a very vibrant and dynamic city.

 Our Top Tip: the best way of getting around Sofia is on foot.
-The main sights are all within walking distance and making your way between them, one minute you’ll be lost in narrow cobbled lanes, the next you’ll be strolling through a market on a wide boulevard.
+Walking between the main sights one minute you’ll be lost in narrow cobbled lanes and the next you’ll be strolling through a market on a wide boulevard.

 Visit the Ancient Theatre of Philipoppol